aoberoi/buddytok/README.md

 *  retrieve the presence session on behalf of the other objects that require it
 *  allow for event dispatching for decoupled components to communicate with one another

-This file also exports a global variable `App` that contains properties for the views and models it creates.
+This file exports a global variable `App` that contains properties for the views and models it creates.

+### Connect Modal View (web/js/views/ConnectModalView.js)

+The Connect Modal View is responsible for gathering the user details required to connect to the presence session, and then connecting to it.

+The implementation wraps the interface for the basic Bootstrap modal.
+Within the modal, a form is used to collect the user name from the user.

+This view uses the LocalUser instance as the model to back it.
+The model assists in validation and sending the data to the server.
+Once the server responds with the presence session data, the local user connects to the presence session, which causes the local user's status to change.
+When the modal observes the status changing to 'online', it is dismissed.

 ## Requirements